Bensonm3/hw7/README.md

 SO THAT I can easily prepare reports for stakeholders

 Features:
-Generate an HTML profile for a Github user by only typing their name 4 different color configurations are used
+Generate an HTML profile for a Github user by only typing their username 4 different color configurations are used

-instructions:
+Instructions:
 Download and open the index.js file
 Ensure you have node fetch, inquirer, and fs installed in your terminal code is initialized by typing 'node index' into the terminal